OPALX-project/OPALX-project.github.io/Examples/AWAEEXBeamline.md

 case OPAL is on your cluster please check with the administrator how to use.
 PSI user please click [here](OPALATPSI).

 # Needed Input Files
-For the AWA drive linac simulation, we need OPAL input deck, and fieldmaps such as RF gun, drive linac cavity, bucking/focusing solenoid magnet, and matching solenoid magnet.
+Since this is separated EEX simulation, you will need 6D phase space information as an input by running the drive linac simulation.
+Here the initial particle distribution is provided as “partcl.data.”
+In addition, for this simulation, we need fieldmaps of transverse deflecting cavity (TDC) and dipole magnet.

 1. Inputfile [input.in](https://amas.web.psi.ch/wiki/AWAEEXBeamline/input.in)
 2. Particle data [partcl.data](https://amas.web.psi.ch/wiki/AWAEEXBeamline/partcl.data)